Termination in labor law

 Definition of extraordinary termination / termination without notice

 The extraordinary termination / Termination without notice is exactly the opposite of the so-called ordinary termination.
 This form of termination by the employer terminates the employment relationship with the employee with immediate effect.
-However, it should be noted that the reason for extraordinary termination of an employee must be a circumstance to be classified as "unreasonable" for the employer, so that the employer "can" no longer adhere to the employment contract.
+However, it should be noted that the reason to terminate an employee extraordinarily must be a circumstance to be classified as "unreasonable" for the employer, so that the employer "can" no longer adhere to the employment contract.
 Reasons that are not considered unreasonable or unjustified are, for example, the intended change of the employee to another employer or short-term study place offers.
 In principle, however, it should also be mentioned that unreasonableness must be discussed individually in court in almost every dismissal protection case.

 On what grounds can the employer issue an extraordinary termination / termination without notice?